cameronprince/mptcc/README.md

 input screen, the controller takes the notes it receives from a MIDI instrument and converts them into pulses matching the frequency and velocity of the received notes and sends them to all outputs.

-The MIDI File screen lists MIDI files found on the SD card and allows you map tracks within a selected file with each of the four outputs.
+The MIDI File screen lists MIDI files found on the SD card and allows you to map tracks within a selected file with each of the four outputs.
 During playback, the four rotary encoders control the levels of each output.
 The RGB LEDs are active any time the outputs are active and their colors match the relative level of each output with colors ranging from green, to yellow, to red.

 This software provides a framework for any number of screens with each screen optionally having any number of sub-screens.
-The rotary encoder and push-button inputs cascade down to each screen, or sub-screen, so that all code for a particular screen is contained solely within its class.
+The rotary encoder and push-button inputs cascade down to each screen or sub-screen, ensuring that all code for a particular screen is contained within its class.
 Adding your own screens to customize the controller should be pretty straightforward.

 Please be aware that this is my first significant work with MicroPython.
 I am certain this software can